biomarkersParkinson/paradigma/docs/tutorials/_static/gait_analysis.md

 7. Aggregation

 To run the complete gait pipeline, a prerequisite is to have both accelerometer and gyroscope data, although the first three steps can be completed using only accelerometer data.

+## Prerequisites

+This tutorial requires example data files.
+If you installed ParaDigMa via pip, you need to:

+1. **Install git-lfs**: https://git-lfs.com/ (see platform-specific instructions in the [installation guide](https://biomarkersparkinson.github.io/paradigma/guides/installation.html))
+2. **Clone the repository**: `git clone https://github.com/biomarkersParkinson/paradigma.git`
+3. **Pull data files**: `git lfs pull`

+**Troubleshooting:** If you encounter a `JSONDecodeError` when loading data, the example data files weren't downloaded correctly.
+Run `git lfs install` followed by `git lfs pull` in your cloned repository.

 [!WARNING] The gait pipeline has been developed on data of the Gait Up Physilog 4, and is currently being validated on the Verily Study Watch.
 Different sensors and positions on the wrist may affect outcomes.